Home/Blog/Lifestyle/Food & Nutrition/Pumpkin Seeds: Benefits, Nutritional Value & Its Side-Effects

 What are Pumpkin Seeds?

-Pumpkin seeds, also famous as pepitas, are edible seeds from pumpkins, and they’re more than just a seasonal snack.
-Packed with a powerhouse of nutrients, these tiny seeds boast a unique combination of vitamins, minerals, and antioxidants.
+Pumpkin seeds, also known as pepitas, are the edible seeds found inside pumpkins.
+More than just a seasonal snack, these small seeds are packed with a variety of important nutrients, including vitamins, minerals, and antioxidants.

 Nutritional Value of Pumpkin Seeds